GarrickGoh/SC1015-Mini-Project/README.md

 # Conclusion
 * Easier to find lots at off-peak hour when people drive to work
+* Try to avoid the largest carpark.
+More lots, more people going to park there.

 # Learning Points From The Project
 * Web Scraping and making requests from an API